Project-CETI/whale-birth-data-and-analysis-suite/README.md

 🏛️ **[Project CETI]([https://www.csail.mit.edu/](https://www.projectceti.org/))**

-### Code for the ML pipeline 🐋
+## Code for the ML pipeline 🐋
-This code is for tracking and aligning whales based on provided segmentation masks and computing features such as orientation, bounding boxes, and more 🌊.
+The code in `track_whales_and_calc_features.py` is for tracking and aligning whales based on provided segmentation masks and computing features such as orientation, bounding boxes, and more 🌊.

 It was used to generate the data as part of the paper "Cooperation by non-kin during birth underpins sperm whale social complexity".